About MST

 The Montreal School of Theology is an ecumenical consortium of theological colleges working in collaboration with the School of Religious Studies of McGill University.
 The Board consists of the Principals of the Member Colleges, three representatives appointed by each of the Member Colleges, one student enrolled in an MST-degree program appointed by the student body of each Member College, and the Director of the School of Religious Studies.

-• Rev. Dr. Jesse Zink (MST Director, Honorary Treasurer, Principal, Diocesan College)
+• Rev. Dr. Jesse Zink (Honorary Treasurer, Principal, Diocesan College)

 • Dr. Glenn Fox (Honorary Secretary)

-• Dr. Garth Green (Director, McGill School of Religious Studies)
+• Dr. Mikael Bauer (Director, McGill School of Religious Studies)

 • Rev. Cathy Hamilton